Guardians manager Terry Francona hints that this could be his final season

+CLEVELAND (AP) — Terry Francona might be ready to pull himself from the game.

-CLEVELAND (AP) — Cleveland Guardians manager Terry Francona has had serious talks with the organization about his future, hinting that this could be his final season.
+One of baseball's most popular managers and the winningest in Cleveland history, Francona said Tuesday that he has had serious talks with the organization about his future, hinting that this could be his final season.

-The winningest manager in club history, the 64-year-old Francona, who has dealt with major health issues in recent years, did not announce his retirement Tuesday.
-He said any of those decisions will be addressed later.
+The 64-year-old Francona, who has dealt with major health issues in recent years, did not announce his retirement before the opener of a three-game series against the Los Angeles Dodgers.
+However, he made it sound as if he's ready to move into the next phase of life — whatever that might be.

 “I think there’s a time and there will be a time to answer any question there might be about what I’m going to do — or not do,” he said.
 "I don’t think that’s now, I don’t ever want this to be on me and I just can’t let it.